 What are hotels like for solo travel in Jordan?
 You’ll find a full range, from five-stars to family-run guesthouses and authentic Bedouin camps.
 Popular areas such as Amman, Petra and Aqaba have the widest choice, while the Dead Sea spa resorts are some of the finest in the world.
 Jordan has a number of excellent eco lodges, too, including the award-winning Feynan Ecolodge on the edge of the Dana Biosphere Reserve.
 You’ll also find some unique glamping options from luxury tents to futuristic domes – the perfect way to experience comfort under the desert skies.

-Accommodation in Jordan offers a wide variety for solo travellers.
+Accommodation in Jordan offers a wide variety for solo travelers.
 When you travel as part of a Flash Pack group, you’ll have the added option to share a room and save on the single supplement, meaning you can afford to splash out at places that might otherwise be beyond your budget.
 If you’d rather have your own space, that’s fine, too.

 How to get to Jordan

-The easiest way to kick off a solo holiday to Jordan is by plane.
+The easiest way to kick off a solo trip to Jordan is by plane.
 Most international flights arrive in Ammam’s Queen Alia International Airport, 30 kilometres outside of the capital, with direct flights from Europe and North America.
 Travellers from Australasia can fly via Bangkok, Dubai or Abu Dhabi.
 There are also a few direct flights from Europe and Egypt to the Red Sea town of Aqaba.

-Travelling overland to Jordan is also straightforward, with convenient border crossings from Israel and Egypt.
+Traveling overland to Jordan is also straightforward, with convenient border crossings from Israel and Egypt.
 Alternatively, you can travel from Egypt to Aqaba on a one-hour ferry across the Red Sea.
-However, arriving in a new country can be daunting for solo travellers.
+However, arriving in a new country can be daunting for solo travelers.
 With Flash Pack, airport transfers are included in the price and, once you’ve collected your luggage, private transfers will take you directly to your hotel so you can enjoy a relaxing start to your trip.

 How to get around Jordan

 Public transport in Jordan is limited and mainly geared up for locals.
-Minibuses and air-conditioned coaches tend to depart when full, rather than adhering to a timetable, which can mean waiting around, especially on less-travelled routes.
-There are some tourist buses available for independent travellers, however, many visitors choose to rent a car or hire a private driver.
+Minibuses and air-conditioned coaches tend to depart when full, rather than adhering to a timetable, which can mean waiting around, especially on less-traveled routes.
+There are some tourist buses available for independent travelers, however, many visitors choose to rent a car or hire a private driver.
 Roads are in good condition, although do be aware of unmarked speed bumps, potholes and drifting sand.

 If you’d rather not have to worry about getting from A to B, experiencing solo travel in Jordan as part of a Flash Pack group means all domestic travel is taken care of.
 You’ll have a private air-conditioned minibus and a local driver, so you can sit back and enjoy the epic scenery.